LavanyaVaidya/Advent_of_Code_2025/README.md

 This repository contains my solutions for **Advent of Code 2025**.

-Advent of Code 2025 was a lot of fun — even though the last few days were *crazy*.
-Some problems pushed me hard enough that I ended up scrolling through the internet, reading other people’s solutions, and revisiting concepts multiple times. 😅
+Advent of Code 2025 was a lot of fun, even though the last few days were *crazy hard* for me.
+Pushed me hard enough that I ended up scrolling through the internet, reading other people’s solutions, and revisiting concepts multiple times. 😅

 ---